KorfLab/Milk-DNase-Seq-Project/README_RNA-Seq_analysis.md

 # run39: standard deviation = 1000, -r = 800 and use --b2-very-sensitive option
 time tophat --no-convert-bam -o run39 --transcriptome-index /share/tamu/Data/Bowtie2_indexes/Ensembl_78_transcriptome --b2-very-sensitive --no-mixed --no-discordant -T -M -r 800 --mate-std-dev 1000 /share/tamu/Data/Bowtie2_indexes/Ensembl-78-index seqs_100K_1.fastq seqs_100K_2.fastq
 ```

+This includes options as follows:
+  --no-convert-bam      -> keep output as SAM (as space is not an issue)
+  --o                   -> output directory name
+  --transcriptome-index -> use pre-built transcriptome index to save time
+  --b2-very-sensitive   -> make sure that bowtie (used by TopHat) runs in -very-sensitive mode
+  --no-mixed            -> want both reads from read pair to map
+  --no-discordant       -> want concordantly mapped read pairs
+  -T                    -> map to transcriptome not genome
+  -M                    -> pre-map to genome (to get an idea of reads which might have multiple hits)
+  -r                    -> mean (?) distance between read pairs
+  --mate-std-dev        -> standard deviation of distance between read pairs

 Use `wrapper3.pl` script in `/share/tamu/Analysis/RNA-Seq_FASTQ_files` directory to submit `run_tophat.sh` script to job scheduler.
 This should create new output directories in `/share/tamu/Analysis/TopHat_output` (one directory for each of the 31 samples).